Reality-Dev/RealityKit-Collisions/README.md

 ``` swift
     setNewCollisionFilter(thisEntity: boxAnchor.steelBox!, belongsToGroup: .teammates, andCanCollideWith: [.sceneMesh, .aliens])
 ```
-Then, copy and paste the `runLiDARConfiguration()` function from the example project into your project and call it.
+Using either option, copy and paste the `runLiDARConfiguration()` function from the example project into your project and call it.
 This is how you check if the user is on a LiDAR-enabled device:
 ``` swift
 if ARWorldTrackingConfiguration.supportsSceneReconstruction(.mesh) {